sorare/api/README.md

 https://sorare.com/oauth/authorize?client_id=<YourUID>&redirect_uri=<YourURLEncodedCallbackURI>&response_type=code&scope=
 ```

-Once signed in Sorare, the user will be asked to authorize your app and will ultimately be redirected to your `redirect_uri` with a `?code=` query parameter, for instance `https://myapp.com/auth/sorare/callback?code=<YourCode>`.
+Once signed in to Sorare, the user will be asked to authorize your app and will ultimately be redirected to your `redirect_uri` with a `?code=` query parameter, for instance `https://myapp.com/auth/sorare/callback?code=<YourCode>`.

 To request an OAuth access token you can then call the `https://api.sorare.com/oauth/token` endpoint with the following parameters: